 Career Services Resources

-:: Free Copy of Job Choice Magazines Available in Rotunda Room 105 or Cafeteria Lobby ::
+Free copies available in Rotunda Room 105 or Cafeteria Lobby

 This magazine includes information that is vital to a successful job search, plus articles focusing on diversity in the workplace, including how to find a mentor, communicate in the culturally diverse work environment, adapt to corporate culture, and more.
 This magazine also contains information from employers offering career opportunities to new college graduates.
 Employer listings include candidate requirements, contact information, and more.
 Indexes: Opportunities; Employer Web Sites; and Employers Featured in Job Choices Series.